Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 This church was designed by some of the era’s most famous architects, including Francesco Borromini, whose innovative curves and dramatic architecture make the space feel both grand and intimate.

 Note.
-This is a place of worship and there are people who come here to pray.
+This is a place of worship, and there are people who come here to pray.
 While it’s beautiful to visit, please be respectful of the place and the people there.

 Arco dei Banchi (Optional Hidden Gem)